Mohamed Farah. Photo by Patrick McGuire.

 It looked like a .45-caliber Smith & Wesson.

 And you’d seen guns in the community before, obviously?

 I hadn’t seen guns with my own eyes, no… I’ve never seen guns in my community.

 You’ve known them to exist in your community though?

 So how do you think a gun came into your apartment?

-Most likely somebody that I knew left it there, but I’m not going to speculate.
+Most likely somebody I knew left it there, but I’m not going to speculate.

 Who was with you when you were arrested?

-[My mom was] in the apartment as well.
+[My mum was] in the apartment as well.
 So me and her were in the apartment when they raided.